Award for Early Career Excellence in Teaching International Studies

 Nominations and guidance

 You can nominate yourself or colleagues for this award.
 Departments are asked to encourage and support outstanding teachers to apply.
-Nominations open on Monday 9 January and close on Monday 13 February at 11.59pm (UK time).
+Nominations open on Monday 8 January and close on Monday 12 February at 11.59pm (UK time).
 Nominations made outside of this period will not be considered.

-• positive contributions to learning and teaching;
+• A positive contribution to learning and teaching;

-• use of innovative teaching strategies;
+• where relevant, the use of innovative teaching strategies;

 • meeting the needs of a diverse student population;